Cholesterol Reducing Foods Fruits, Nuts

 LDL Cholesterol: The Bad Cholesterol

-LDL cholesterol, also known as bad cholesterol, can build up in arteries and form plaque.
+LDL cholesterol, or lousy Cholesterol, can build up in arteries and form plaque.
 Plaque can narrow and harden your arteries, making blood flow difficult to your heart, brain, and other organs.

 HDL Cholesterol: The Good Cholesterol

-HDL cholesterol, also known as good cholesterol, helps to remove LDL cholesterol from your arteries.
-HDL cholesterol then carries the LDL cholesterol back to your liver, which is broken down and eliminated from your body.
+HDL, also known as good Cholesterol, helps to remove LDL cholesterol from your arteries.
+HDL cholesterol then carries the LDL back to your liver, which is broken down and eliminated from your body.

 The following are the recommended cholesterol levels for adults in India, according to the Indian Heart Association: